shachideshpande/DistCal/README.md

 ## Installation

-To run the code, you can install the dependencies with the following command:
+To run the code, you perform the following steps and install the dependencies.

 ```bash
 git clone https://github.com/shachideshpande/DistCal.git